5ok/ansible-role-open-vm-tools/README.md

-# ovirt-guest agent
+# open-vm-tools

-Installationand confuguration of the ovirt guest agent.
+Installationand confuguration of the open vmware tools

 ## Requirements